 There are very few public buildings in the village, and resources are scarce.
 Through this project, LUO studio hopes that the building can not only meet the practical needs of the village committee but also provide villagers with a more open and shared environment where they can establish more intimate interpersonal and community relationships.

-Party and Public Service Center of Yuanheguan Village Plans
+Public Service Center of Yuanheguan Village Plans

-Party and Public Service Center of Yuanheguan Village Image Gallery
+Public Service Center of Yuanheguan Village Image Gallery

 About Luo studio

 LUO Studio is an architecture practice based in China founded by Luo Yujie.
-The firm is committed to creating durable, friendly, and high-quality spaces through creative thinking, craftsmanship, spirit of devotion, and caring for nature.
+The firm is committed to creating durable, friendly, and high-quality spaces through creative thinking, craftsmanship, the spirit of devotion, and caring for nature.